yaoxiaoyuan/mimix/readme.md

 # Mimix: A Text Generation Tool and Pretrained Chinese Models

 Mimix is a tool for text generation based on Pytorch.
-Mimix support following Tasks:

-1. Text to text
-2. Text-text match
-3. MLM
-4. Text classification
-5. Image to text
-6. Image-text match
-7. Image  classification
-8. MAE

 For single task, I have trained some Chinese text  generation Models which are listed in Single Task Models section.
 Each of the model can only do a single task.
 The sizes of these models' parameters vary from 50 million to 370 million.
 Thus they can easily run on a laptop without GPU.
 You can follow the instructions to run the demo.

 I also trained small Chinese LLMs MimixLM-0.7b-sft and MimixLM-0.4bx4-moe-sft.
-You are welcome to try them out.

- **You must follow the agreement to use the model.
+You are welcome to try them out. **You must follow the agreement to use the model.
 Please scan the completed [agreement](https://github.com/yaoxiaoyuan/mimix/blob/main/agreement/Mimix%20Model%20Release%20Agreement.docx).**

 ### MimixLM

 1. Download model you want to use from below links and place conf and model in the corresponding folder.

-2. Run python chat.py --model_conf path/to/conf to play with it.
+2. Run command: python chat.py --model_conf path/to/conf to play with it.

+   Example: python chat.py --model_conf conf/MimixLM-0.7b-sft-0.3_conf

 Start a new session at any time by typing ":restart" and pressing Enter.

 | Architecture  | MimixLM-0.7b-sft      | MimixLM-0.4bx4-moe-sft |
 | ------------- | --------------------- | ---------------------- |